PingPongun/egui_struct/README.md

     - `const SIMPLE_IMUT` - flag that indicates that data can be shown in the same line as parent (set to true if data is shown as single&simple widget)
     - `type ConfigTypeImut` - type that will pass some data to cutomise how data is shown, in most cases this will be ()
     - `show_collapsing_imut(..)` - do not overide this method, use it when implementing `show_childs_imut(..)` to display single nested element
+    - `start_collapsed_imut(self)` - controls if struct is collapsed/uncollapsed at the begining (if "show_childs" is shown by default); eg. Collections (vecs, slices, hashmaps, ..) are initially collapsed if they have more than 16 elements
 - `EguiStructEq`/`EguiStructClone` are similar to std `PartialEq`/`Clone` traits, but they respect `eguis(skip)`.
 They are necessary to implement `EguiStruct` (if type is Clone/PartialEq can be implemented through `impl_eclone!{ty}`/`impl_eeq!{ty}`/`impl_eeqclone!{ty}`).
 - `EguiStruct` is mutable equivalent of `EguiStructImut`.